demqa/Language/README.md

 4. Where will be my RAM?
 And how can I allocate memory?
 (I think this is too hard for now).
    a.
 I found out, that RAM is not necessary for my project.
 There I can store some constants, that are global in file.
 But using global variables is harmless for security, so I will avoid it, and my users will be secured from it.

+5. Now I've decided to create some basis of my program.